跳转至

 limit: 10 # Limit the number of docs displayed

-exclude: # Exclude documents you don't want to show
+exclude: # Exclude documents you don't want to show (support unix shell-style wildcards)

 - index.md

-Add to any location in any document
+Add anywhere in document

-2) Insert this line anywhere in your document:
+Insert this line anywhere in your document:

 <!-- RECENTLY_UPDATED_DOCS -->